Prakash2403/Chase/README.md

 ### Engineers who know Machine Learning but not Finance:

+***Chase*** offers you a complete playground to test your intuitions regarding hyperparameter settings.
+I presume you are familier with hyperparameters in keras.
+Not a single parameter is hardcoded in the core codebase.
+Every parameter can be altered by changing it's value in `config.py`.

+Moreover, adding new network architecture is as easy as pie.
+Just inherit the `Network` base class, define the abstract methods and you are good to go.

 ### Software Developers:

 Well, it took me some time to design the UML for this project.
 I tried to stick to